aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2021/aspose-words-for-java-21-2-release-notes/_index.md

 /// <remarks>
 /// Specifies a theme font type which can be referenced as a theme font within the parent object properties.
 /// This theme font is a reference to one of the predefined theme fonts, located in the document's
-/// Theme part, which allows for font information to be set centrally in the document.
+/// Theme part, which enables for font information to be set centrally in the document.
 /// </remarks>
 public enum ThemeFont
 {{< /highlight >}}